 Best California Apple Farms

 The late summer and early fall is apple picking time for San Francisco and Bay Area families.
-Review our list of California apple farms and u-pick pumpkin fields in Mendocino, San Mateo and Santa Cruz counties for a fun weekend away.
+Start with our list of California apple farms and u-pick pumpkin fields in Mendocino, San Mateo and Santa Cruz counties for a fun weekend away.
 Or, go for a day’s outing with the kids.
-Whether you are looking to pick fruit, go on a hayride, or buy fresh baked goods in northern California, Family Travel Forum has you covered.
+Pick fruit, go on a hayride, make it a road trip, sightsee or buy fresh baked goods and delight in northern California.

 Apples on tree